 Note: Sacred Falls Park and Sacred Falls trail has been closed since May 1999.
 The State of Hawaii has no plans to re-open the park.
 It is illegal to hike this trail and to do so would be cause for citation or arrest.
 There is also a risk of falling boulders, landslides, and drowning.
-As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got club feet don’t even think about it yo, and if you or your estate tries to put this on me for damages I will F*ck your Sh*t up, I know some Samoans who can do it too.”
+As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got [insert applicable disorder, disease, or physical impairment] don’t even think about it yo.”
+Also, consider these tips on Hiking Safely In Hawaii.
+Mahalo.

 Before the tragedy of 1999, Sacred Falls was one of the top tourist attractions for those visiting the island of Oahu.
 This all changed the month before I graduated high school, Mother’s Day 1999, when eight people were killed and 50 more were injured from a massive landslide.
 At its height, the popular trail and waterfall received up to 55,000 visitors annually.
 Since 1999, the park and the waterfall trail has been closed to visitors and hopeful waterfall seekers.
 In 2003, the State of Hawaii reached an $8.56 million settlement with those injured and the families of the victims.
 Regardless, Sacred Falls continues to flow and thrill-seekers continue to visit her.